-Transitioning from GCSEs to A Levels?
+Transitioning to GCSEs or A Levels?

 So, what’s so hard about being a year 12 student?
 Despite studying fewer subjects, the subject content is significantly greater.
 It’s also much harder, requiring students to display new and enhanced exam and study skills.
-When combined with the need for students to work more independently and deal with greater demands on their time, it’s no surprise that so many students find the transition to A Level challenging.
+When combined with the need for students to work more independently and deal with greater demands on their time, it’s no surprise that so many students find the transition from GCSE to A Level challenging.

 TOP 5 TIPS

-- Be mentally prepared by acknowledging that year 12 is a big shift and being open to the changes that this shift will cause.
+- Be mentally prepared by acknowledging that year 10 and 12 is a big shift and being open to the changes that this shift will cause.
 In particular, it’s important to ask for help if needed and to seek help sooner rather than later.
 For example, don’t wait until revision time or homework deadline if having difficulty with a topic or question.

 - Revise throughout the year rather than just in the run up to exams.
 Revisiting information, by going through notes at the end of the week, helps ensure students have a good understanding of areas covered and helps embed information in their memory.
 Then, when it comes to more complex concepts and actual revision time, students will have a good foundation upon which to build, giving them more time for applying and testing their knowledge rather than just learning.

 - Use ‘free periods’ wisely.
 For the first time, many students will have a significant amount of free time at school.
 Whilst tempting to chat with friends, free periods should be thought of as study time and planned ahead.
 Using a planner/diary to schedule subjects/tasks for each free period will help make the most of this time and mean there will be less to do when at home.

 - Detailed curriculum and assessment objectives are available for every subject and are an invaluable tool for students as they set out exactly what and how they are going to be assessed.
 In addition to helping students tackle and answer questions effectively, they are also a really useful tool for tutors to explain what students need to improve upon.